 Foundation models are the future, but not yet the present

-TimesFM and Chronos show impressive zero-shot results, but fine-tuned task-specific models still win on domain-specific benchmarks by 5-15%.
+TimesFM and Chronos show impressive zero-shot results, but fine-tuned task-specific models still win on some domain-specific benchmarks, especially multivariate settings with strong cross-channel structure.
 Foundation models are ideal for rapid prototyping and cold-start scenarios.
 For production systems with historical data, fine-tuning remains worth the effort.

 The forecasting community has a benchmarking problem